 Our approach has two main stages: activity modeling and intent recognition.
-During the first stage the robot learns corresponding HMMs for each activity which it should later recognize, from its own experiences of performing these activities.
-For example [Fig. 1(a)], the agent observes that during a meeting activity the distance and angle between its heading and the direction of a person decrease as the two agents are approaching.
+During the first stage the robot learns corresponding HMMs for each activity it should later recognize, from its own experiences of performing these activities.
+For example (Figure 1(a)), the agent observes that during a meeting activity the distance and angle between its heading and the direction of a person decrease as the two agents are approaching.

-During the intent recognition phase [Fig. 1(b)], the robot, now an observer, is equipped with the trained HMMs and monitors the other agent's/agents' performance by evaluating the changes of the same goal parameters, from the perspective of the observed agent(s).
+During the intent recognition phase (Figure 1(b)), the robot, now an observer, is equipped with the trained HMMs and monitors other agent(s)' performance by evaluating the changes of the same goal parameters, from the perspective of the observed agents.